Sea-BirdScientific/seabirdscientific/CONTRIBUTING.md

 1. Create a new branch for your changes.
 1. If this is your first submission, add your name and github username to the CONTRIBUTORS.md file.
 1. Implement your changes, adhering to the [Coding Style](#coding-style) and [Documenting](#documenting) guidelines above.
-1. All the processes listed in the [Formatting and Style Tools](#formatting-and-style-tools) section above.
+1. Run all the processes listed in the [Formatting and Style Tools](#formatting-and-style-tools) section above and ensure they are free of issues.
 1. Verify that your tests pass.
 1. Commit your local branch to the GitHub server.
 1. Create a pull request and submit it after filling out the PR template.